 The app is primarily for HITT training.
 But I found it useful for managing my morning and evening routines.

 Listing out my morning tasks has proved useful in three ways:

-- In the morning, I am half asleep and fail to remember what the morning routine tasks are.
+– In the morning, I am half asleep, and *fail to remember* what the morning routine tasks I have complete.
 So having something tell you makes life easier.

 – By following the routine, I *avoid being distracted* by other activities such as reading social media or watching youtube.

 – Setting a timer to tasks ensures I am sticking to the routine, and I have plenty of time to leave the house to get to work on time.

 – Having a good routine made sure that I was able to incorporate rowing into the mornings without having an excuse that I did not have enough time to do it.

 To create a good routine, it is a good idea to stack it with other positive habits that you are already doing.
 Habit stacking suggests linking habits together will compound the benefit you get from it and acts as cue between habits.